nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 sudo docker-compose up
 ```

-This will creates build for both server and client, will serve client build with nginx server on port 80 and will communicate with server on port 5500 in the location /api, server will communicate with postgres oon port 5432.
+This will creates build for both server and client, will serve client build with nginx server on port 80 and will communicate with server on port 5500 in the location /api.

 ## Demo